 “That I do.
 I love fixer-uppers.
 But I’ll purchase it at the said price on one condition only.”

 “Leave everything that’s in the entire house here, the furniture, the paintings, everything that the previous tenant owned.
 I like the style.”

-“It comes with the house anyway.
-It’s a bunch of junk if you ask me.
-I don’t want to bother with it,” Dale said, smiling.
+“Everything comes with the house anyway.
+It’s all yours if you want it.”
+Dale said, smiling.

 It wasn’t long before the purchase agreement was drawn up for the Victorian.
 We closed the deal a few weeks later, then I moved my things from Detroit to Ravensgate.